A Singular Focus On Family Law Matters

 Property Division Is Not A Do-It-Yourself Process

 Colorado is an equitable distribution state.
 This means that, if the parties cannot mutually agree on how to divide marital assets and debts, a judge will decide.
-Each spouse is required to complete and disclose Sworn Financial Statements outlining their income, debts and property.
+Each spouse is required to complete and disclose Sworn Financial Statements outlining their income, debts, and property.
 With this information in hand, the court will make a fair division based on the relevant facts.
 Each case is unique.

 We Can Establish Spousal Support And Financial Maintenance

-Similar to the equitable division principle, Colorado law doesn’t automatically require one former spouse to financially support the other.
+Similar to the equitable division principle, Colorado divorce law doesn’t automatically require one former spouse to financially support the other.
 Again, parties may agree to a spousal support arrangement.
 But if they cannot come to mutually acceptable terms, Colorado courts use a formula to help determine financial support – called maintenance or alimony.
-To make this determination, courts review financial disclosures to find out both parties’ incomes, assets and ability to provide for themselves and each other.
+To make this determination, courts review financial disclosures to find out both parties’ incomes, assets, and ability to provide for themselves and each other.

 We Will Negotiate Child Support And Visitation